Vinegar Museums around the World

 Tel: +86 569-24-5111

 The Mizkan Museum was established by Japan's largest vinegar producer, the Mizkan Group (ミツカン).
-It presents vinegar through the company's own history against the backdrop of the city of Handa.
-It first opened in 1986 as the Museum of Vinegar (博物館「酢の里」, literally Museum "Homeplace of Vinegar"), closing in November 2013 for redevelopment of the site.
-The museum reopened in November 2015 under the English-language name and abbreviation, Mizkan Museum (MIM) (ミツカンミュージアム（ミム）).
+It presents vinegar through the company's own history.
+The museum first opened in 1986 as the Museum of Vinegar (博物館「酢の里」, literally Museum "Homeplace of Vinegar") but closed in November 2013 for redevelopment.
+The museum reopened in November 2015 under the English-language name, Mizkan Museum (MIM) (ミツカンミュージアム（ミム）).

 Background: The Mizkan Group is a privately-held company originally founded in 1804 by a saké brewer, Matazaemon Nakano (中野又左衛門), who began producing rice vinegar after he found that it could be produced more cheaply from saké lees than from rice.
 By making vinegared rice more affordable the company helped ignite the explosive popularity of sushi during the Edo period (1603-1868).
 By the time Japan opened up to the world in the 19th century it had become a major vinegar producer.
 The company later expanded into mustard, salad dressings, sauces, nattō (fermented soybeans) and other condiments.
 Since the 1970s Mizkan has been expanding overseas, with some notable US and UK acquisitions in 2012.